harvester/harvester-installer/README.md

 interactive part to be skipped, and config will be retrieved from the URL specified by `harvester.install.config_url`.

+The installer will run some preflight checks to ensure the system meets minimum hardware requirements.
+If any of these checks fail when run interactively, the first page of the installer will indicate which checks failed, and give you the option to proceed or not.
+When installing via PXE, if any checks fail, installation will abort and the failed checks will be visible on the system console, and also logged to /var/log/console.log in the installation environment.
+If you wish to bypass the preflight checks for testing purposes during automated installation, set the `harvester.install.skipchecks=true` kernel command line parmaeter.

 Either way (ISO or PXE), the installer writes the final config out to a temporary file which is passed to [harv-install](https://github.com/harvester/harvester-installer/blob/master/package/harvester-os/files/usr/sbin/harv-install) which in turn calls `elemental install` to provision the system.